- Laws & Regulations

-The mission of PDC is to EMPOWER individuals to become independent, competent, responsible and caring citizens through the provision of personalized supports and treatment programs.
-This is done by the Interdisciplinary Team, which includes the consumer, the family or legal representative, and PDC staff such as physicians, psychologists, nurses, psychiatric technicians, social workers, chaplains, rehabilitation and speech therapists, teachers, dietitians and pharmacists.
+The mission of PDC is to provide person-centered support and treatment programs to the individuals served, embracing change and opportunities while continuing partnerships with stakeholders.
+The Interdisciplinary Team, which includes the consumer, the family or legal representative, and PDC staff such as physicians, psychologists, nurses, psychiatric technicians, social workers, chaplains, rehabilitation and speech therapists, teachers, dietitians and pharmacists, all work toward this mission.
 The team develops an Individual Program Plan using a person-centered planning process.
 Services may include health care, education, work training, employment, self-help training, and preparation for independent living, as well as leisure activities, behavior management and socialization skills development.

 PUBLIC INFORMATION AND TOUR ARRANGEMENTS: